abpanic/docsify-template/README.md

 - Use this project as a **base** - follow instructions to download just the necessary files to your _existing_ repo's `docs` directory
 - View the **live** demo site to see what you'll get.

-For more info on Docsify, see my [DocsifyJS Tutorial][].
+For more info on Docsify, see my [DocsifyJS Tutorial](https://learn-docsify.netlify.app).
 That covers intro to DocsifyJS, including installation, running and configuration.
 If you look at the repo, that has has more content and configuration than this relatively plain template site.

 [DocsifyJS Tutorial]: https://learn-docsify.netlify.app/#/